Bravo-Startup-3-Frontend-Team/.github/profile/README.md

 -->

 A startup that connects brands with influencer.
 It's a marketplace for influencers marketing, and its focused on influencers that have large social followings.

+Your can follow our update on our social media handles below:

+Twitter: @stratifi_

+Facebook: @stratifi

+Lingkedin: @stratifing

+Instagram: @stratifii_

+TikTok: @stratifi